IBM/zopeneditor-sample/README.md

 ## Exploring the sample files

 A set of sample files is provided within the IDE to help you explore the editor features.
-You can open the directory using the `File > Open..` menu.
+You can open the directory using the `File > Open...` menu.
 You find the sample in the docker container under `projects > sample`.
 Select the `sample` folder to open it.
 Then click the file `README.md` to see this document.

 The sample application consists of the following files: